khlai00/skrctf-writeup/web/README.md

 ![image](https://user-images.githubusercontent.com/57955404/135817592-da23ae60-f0e7-4d39-a792-877e3e39f250.png)

 This is another cookie challenge, but there is a button.
-Once cliked it says **only admin can get the flag**!
+Once clicked it says **only admin can get the flag**!

 Looking at the cookies again we can see that the value for the admin cookie is **false**.